RoadieHQ/marketing-site/content/docs/integrations/azure-devops/index.md

 dev.azure.com/project: <project-name>
 dev.azure.com/build-definition: <build-definition-name>
 ```
-In this case <project-name> will be the name of your Team Project and <build-definition-name> will be the name of the Build Definition you would like to see Builds for.
+In this case `<project-name>` will be the name of your Team Project and `<build-definition-name>` will be the name of the Build Definition you would like to see Builds for.
 If the Build Definition name has spaces in it make sure to put quotes around it

 ## Adding the Plugin

-The `EntityAzurePipelinesContent` and `EntityAzurePipelinesContent` components can be added as new tabs to your Components that have an annotation in their `catalog-info.yaml` files.
+The `EntityAzurePipelinesContent` and `EntityAzurePullRequestsContent` components can be added as new tabs to your Components that have an annotation in their `catalog-info.yaml` files.

 ![Add new tab](./add-new-tab.png)